Iowa Class 3A boys state basketball capsule

 Twitter: @mattcoss78

-At stake: Winner advances to the semifinals at 2 p.m.
-Thursday against top-seeded Ballard or eighth-seeded Clear Lake.
+At stake: Winner advances to the championship at 5 p.m.
+Friday against second-seeded Pella (23-2) or sixth-seeded Sergeant Bluff-Luton (17-7).

 -- Compiled by Matt Coss